|

 Green tea contains caffeine and tannic acid.
-When consumed in a large amount, both substances have been linked to fertility problems and miscarriage risk.
+When consumed in large amounts, both substances have been linked to fertility problems and miscarriage risk.

 However, green tea also contains flavanoids and other nutrients that have been found to confer many health benefits.